J. R. Martinez: Radio

 Martinez's first appearance as a radio host was December 21, 2012, when he stood in for Bill Carroll of KFI-AM 640.
 On January 24, 2013, he began his regularly scheduled radio show on Sunday evenings.

+Podcasting

+In May 2025, Pushkin Industries announced that Martinez would be taking over as host of "Medal of Honor: Stories of Courage," a podcast that tells the stories of recipients of the Medal of Honor.